Perfectly Imperfect

 Anyway…

-Where to begin to prepare for that fateful day?
+How to begin to prepare for that fateful day

 • Lies of other broken people I have fed on and nurtured.

-• Guilt and shame I cannot let go of.
+• My own guilt and shame I cannot let go of.

 • And, most importantly, denial of my worth as a beloved child of God.